petezybrick/awscdh/README.md

 # Start/Stop Cloudera CDH 5.3 and AWS EC2 Instances

 This project displays basic examples of how to call the AWS SDK for EC2 and the Cloudera CDH API.
 I have a Development/Testing/POC installation of Cloudera CDH 5.3 running on a cluster of 5 EC2 instances.
 I only bring the cluster up when I need it, keep it stopped the rest of the time.
 To start or stop the cluster, I would have to login to the AWS EC2 console and Cloudera Manager (CM) console and perform the start/stop sequence.
-This program automates that process - from my desktop, I can issue a single command to start or stop both the EC2 instances and Cloudera CDH 5.3 services.
+This utility automates that process - from my desktop, I can issue a single command to start or stop both the EC2 instances and Cloudera CDH 5.3 services.
 Additionally, multiple properties files can be created, so if you have multiple clusters you can have a separate properties file to start/stop each cluster.

 To run:
 * Prereqs